destiny-evidence/destiny-repository/docs/index.rst

 Glossary
 --------

-- :class:`Reference <libs.sdk.src.destiny_sdk.references.Reference>`: The core data unit in the Repository, representing a piece of research data.
+- :class:`Reference <libs.sdk.src.destiny_sdk.references.Reference>`: The core data unit in the Repository, representing a piece of research.
-- :class:`ExternalIdentifier <libs.sdk.src.destiny_sdk.identifiers.ExternalIdentifier>`: Identifiers used to reference data within the repository.
+- :class:`ExternalIdentifier <libs.sdk.src.destiny_sdk.identifiers.ExternalIdentifier>`: Data that identifies a reference.
 These can be internal DESTINY identifiers or external third-party identifiers.
 - :class:`Enhancement <libs.sdk.src.destiny_sdk.enhancements.Enhancement>`: Data that enriches a Reference.
 - :doc:`Importers <procedures/batch-importing>`: A process that brings References into the Repository from external sources.
-These references may contain Enhancements.
+These references may contain Identifiers and Enhancements.
 - :doc:`Robots <procedures/requesting-batch-enhancements>`: A process that adds Enhancements to References within the Repository.
 These are specialised, for instance there is a Robot for fetching abstract Enhancements.
-- :doc:`Users / UIs <procedures/search>`: Individuals or interfaces that interact with the Repository to retrieve enhanced References.
+- :doc:`Users / UIs <procedures/search>`: Individuals or interfaces that interact with the Repository to retrieve References.

 Flowcharts